-These behemoths believe that what’s really at stake here who will own mobile, as if that’s a desirable outcome for anyone other than one of these companies.
-We’ve seen it before — who will own search? who will own browsers? who will own e-commerce? etc., etc., etc. Billions of dollars go to lawyers, settlements are eventually made, and the world goes on.
-I can’t blame companies for protecting their intellectual property, but when the goal is to rule the world, no one wins.
+These behemoths believe that what’s really at stake is who will own mobile, as if that’s a desirable outcome for anyone other than these companies.
+We’ve seen it before — who will own search?
+Who will own browsers?
+Who will own e-commerce? etc., etc., etc. Big dollars go to lawyers, settlements are eventually made, and the world goes on.
+I can’t blame companies for protecting their intellectual property, but no one wins when the goal is to rule the world.

 Read full article: http://bbc.in/QJeID5

-A study by RichRelevance illustrates the power of Apple’s tablet platform in the area of e-commerce (m-commerce?).
-The iPad has put a charge in the shift from desktop to mobile when it comes to buying things online, accounting for “68% of all mobile shoppers.”
-The larger screen undoubtedly helps consumers view full webpages better than on smartphones, making them more comfortable navigating shopping sites. iPads may also make shopping online a more casual experience since purchases can be made from the couch or kitchen table.
-Also, people may be finding shopping on-the-go on smartphones challenging from a time perspective.
-True m-commerce implies “buying while flying,” which apart from technologies like Near Field Communications that allow instant purchases, may currently be an unrealistic expectation considering that shoppers like to research and compare when buying online.
+A study by RichRelevance illustrates the power of Apple’s tablet platform in e-commerce (m-commerce?).
+Accounting for “68% of all mobile shoppers,” the iPad has put a charge into the move from desktop to mobile for buying things online.
+The larger screen undoubtedly helps consumers view full web pages better than smartphones for a more comfortable shopping experience. iPads may also make shopping online more casual since purchases can be made from the couch or kitchen table.
+Also, people may find that shopping on the go on smartphones is challenging timewise.
+True m-commerce implies “buying while flying,” which, apart from technologies like Near Field Communications that allow instant purchases, may currently be unrealistic if shoppers want to research and compare when shopping online.

-Whatever the case, there’s no denying the iPad’s power when it comes to the all important act of spending.
+Whatever the case, there’s no denying the iPad’s impact on the all-important activity of spending.